Which is the best web when it comes to comparing Liquid Web vs. Siteground?

 To truly see which of these two hosting service providers comes out on top in a pure battle of speed, we ran multiple speed tests on our dummy WordPress websites using Pingdom (purely to check for speed), Load Impact (to see how much load the host can handle at once without crashing) and Bitcacha (to see how the respective hosting serves perform from various locations all over the world).

 Testing Liquid Web, the tested website loaded in less than a second and Pingdom showed that Liquid Web is faster than 91% of all major hosts.
-The dummy Websites hosted on SiteGround, however, outperformed Liquid Web by loading faster than 98% of other websites.
+The dummy Websites hosted on SiteGround, however, outperformed Liquid Web and basically all other SiteGround Alternatives by loading faster than 98% of other websites.

 In the Load Impact Test, Liquid Web showed a unique consistency without fluctuations when bombarded with multiple simultaneous users gradually including maximum traffic.
 This showed us that a site hosted on Liquid Web will not crash if it suddenly has its 20 users jump to 100 users.
 Here, websites hosted using SiteGround occasionally spiked, causing fluctuations in speed when bombarded by heavy traffic at once.

-Liquid Web owns and operates private core data centers in the following locations: Its headquarters; Lansing in Michigan, Phoenix in Arizona, Amsterdam, and Netherlands (EUR).
+Liquid Web owns and operates private core data centers in the following locations: Lansing in Michigan, Phoenix in Arizona, Amsterdam, and Netherlands (EU).